sametcaka/SU2_wiki_images/Inviscid-Bump-in-a-Channel.md

 ## Background

 This example uses a 2D channel geometry that features a circular bump along the lower wall.
 It is meant to be a simple test in inviscid flow for the subsonic inlet and outlet boundary conditions that are required for an internal flow calculation.
-The geometry is based on an example in Chapter 11 of Numerical Computation of Internal and External Flows: The Fundamentals of Computational Fluid Dynamics (Second Edition) by Charles Hirsch.
+The geometry is adapted from an example in Chapter 11 of Numerical Computation of Internal and External Flows: The Fundamentals of Computational Fluid Dynamics (Second Edition) by Charles Hirsch.

 ## Problem Setup